House of the Dragon: Season 1 (soundtrack): Reception

 Ramin Djawadi's score received acclaim from critics and audiences alike, and has been noted as the show's best aspects.
 GamesRadar+ writer Molly Edwards had stated that the soundtrack "has been consistently brilliant, just as it was across Game of Thrones, with a perfectly balanced mix of old and new themes".
-Eric Kain, senior writer for Forbes, had called the score for the seventh episode (and overall season) had "some of the most gorgeous music that Ramin Djawadi has ever written, for this or any other show including Game Of Thrones (2011–2019) and Westworld (2016–present)."
+Eric Kain, senior writer for Forbes, had called the score for the seventh episode (and overall season) had "some of the most gorgeous music that Ramin Djawadi has ever written, for this or any other show including Game of Thrones and Westworld."
 Alec Bojabad of Den of Geek, reviewing the ninth episode of the series, had stated "composer Ramin Djawadi dusts off his “big episode piano” for an unnerving stringy score that harkens back to the astonishing music of season 6's 'The Winds of Winter'."
-While the reuse of the Game of Thrones title theme in the second episode, had been praised by fans, Belen Edwards of Mashable called the decision as "the greatest flaw" as she said: "The song itself still proves to be the ultimate hype man for an hour of fantasy TV goodness.
+While the reuse of the Game of Thrones title theme in the second episode onwards had been praised by fans, Belen Edwards of Mashable called the decision as "the greatest flaw" as she said: "The song itself still proves to be the ultimate hype man for an hour of fantasy TV goodness.
 But recycling it for the Game of Thrones prequel reads as a calculated nostalgia grab for fans of the original show.
 Worse, it suggests that the creative team behind House of the Dragon isn't quite ready to let this new series stand by itself.
 With a new opening sequence and theme song, House of the Dragon could have asserted its own identity as a series."